audreybrockhaus/ClassySlider/README.md

 4. If you don't already have [Grunt](http://gruntjs.com/) installed, `npm install -g grunt-cli`
 5. `grunt prepare`

-Now you are ready.
+_Now you are ready._

 To run the project: `grunt run`

-While running the site, for tests go to `localhost:8000/test`, for the demo go to `localhost:8000/demo`.
+While running the project go to `localhost:8000/demo` for the demo.

+To run the tests: `grunt test`